-At Group Health Medical Centers, patients with blood-related problems often see their personal physician first if they have symptoms or need diagnostic tests.
+At Kaiser Permanente medical offices, patients with blood-related problems often see their personal physician first if they have symptoms or need diagnostic tests.
 That's because most blood-related problems are not cancer.
 When cancer is suspected or diagnosed, patients are referred to medical oncology and hematology specialists.

 With our coordinated care approach, primary care providers can share medical records and test results directly with our hematologists and oncologists early in the diagnostic process.
 We call these "virtual consults."

-Patients with blood cancer receive outstanding and compassionate care from Group Health Medical Centers cancer specialists.
+Patients with blood cancer receive outstanding and compassionate care from Kaiser Permanente medical offices cancer specialists.
 They team with personal physicians and other specialists to find the best treatment.

 Blood cancer is not one disease but a broad group of cancers that affect the production and the function of your blood cells.
 There are three main types of blood cancers: leukemia, lymphoma, and myeloma.
 The two main types of lymphoma are Hodgkin's lymphoma and Non-Hodgkin's lymphoma.
 Myeloma is sometimes referred to as "multiple myeloma."
 These cancers are quite different from one another, and each one is treated differently.